Billy Walsh (Australian footballer): Preston (VFA)

 He played in 23 games for Preston from 1935 to 1937.
 In his first match back at Preston, playing against Oakleigh, at the Oakleigh Football Ground, on 11 May 1935, Walsh broke his leg and did not play again that season.

 General Motors-Holden (SMFL)

 In 1938 he was cleared from Preston to play with General Motors-Holdens in the Saturday Morning Football League.
 He played with the team for the entire 1938 and 1939 seasons, including the 1938 Grand Final winning team, and the 1939 Grand Final losing team.

 Moe (CGFA)

 On 17 April 1940 he was cleared from Preston to the Moe Football Club, where he had been appointed captain-coach.
 Walsh, the captain-coach of Moe, did not play in the match between Moe and Leongatha on 29 June 1940; with the local paper reporting that he had returned to his former team, "Preston Seconds".

 RAAF

-In June 1942 he was playing for a representative RAAF team.
+While enlisted, Walsh continued to play football when possible and represented RAAF teams, including documented matches in 1942.
+Contemporary publications confirm that service football continued alongside military duties.